Barron Trump Visits White House First Time Since Inauguration: See New Photos

 Barron Trump hasn’t been in the public eye since the inauguration on January 20.
 Even his father’s weekend trips to Mar-a-Lago with Melania haven’t included him from what the press has been able to tell.
 This is the first time President Trump’s youngest son has been seen with him and Melania as a family.
 They were also photographed exiting Air Force One in Florida on Friday night, as seen in the photo below.

 Melania’s main priority is being a mother to Barron and shielding him from the glaring spotlight.
 As one can imagine, the change is overwhelming for such a young child.
 Barron was popular soon after his father was announced as the Republican presidential nominee.
-His debut at the Republican National Convention last July and again at several debates won over the public on a national and international level.
-Part of what makes him intriguing is the fact that it’s been 54 years since a first son has been in the White House.
-John F. Kennedy Jr. was the last one back in 1963.
+His debut as the Republican National Convention last July and again at several debates won over the public on a national and international level.
+Part of what makes him intriguing is the fact that it’s been 54 years since a first son has been in the White House; John F. Kennedy, Jr. was the last one back in 1963.

 On Inauguration Day, Barron hit his stride during the presidential parade when he was happily waving at well-wishers.
-Walking side by side with his parents, crowds got to see Barron in a vastly different light from what they witnessed all those late nights on television when he was struggling to stay awake.
+Walking side-by-side with his parents, crowds got to see Barron in a vastly different light from what they witnessed all those late nights on television when he was struggling to stay awake.
 The subject often resulted in controversial speculations simply because he was tired and up way past his bedtime.

 Depending on the family activities and accessibility of the press pool, Americans might get another glimpse of Barron Trump this weekend.